Njugen/Tab-Manager/README.md

 __Build__

 ```
-npm run build
+npm run build-dev
 ```

 The build will be available in the ./dist folder.
 This folder can be loaded as a unpacked webextension into the browser.
 This folder is also used when packaging the extension for distribution.

-NOTE: There is no bundling as of now.
-That will be added later.
+NOTE: There is no bundling as of now, nor production build at the moment.
+Those will be added at a later time

 __Test__